-➤ The music for the free skate and the choreographic exercise may only be played once each.
+The music for the free skate and the choreographic exercise may only be played once for each team.
 The skating order is imposed by the organizers.
 The free skate should start and the choreographic exercise ends the practice.

 H. Announcement of the teams' results during the competition